Brim hf.: Groundfish production Norðurgarður

 Brim owns and operates a facility in Norðurgarður, Reykjavík which processes saithe and redfish.
-The facility produces both fresh products that are shipped via flight or by sea as well as land-frozen products.
+The facility produces both fresh products that are shipped via flight or by sea and land-frozen products.
 The facility employs 170 people and processed around 19,000 tons of raw material in 2013.
 The main office of the company is also located in the same building as the processing plant.
 The main office is divided into four offices with fifty employees; financial department, marketing department, groundfish department and pelagic department.

 Groundfish production Akranes

 At Akranes Brim operates another groundfish processing plant.
 The plant specializes in the processing of cod, producing loins and tails and fillets.
-As in Nordurgardur the Akranes facility produces both fresh products that are shipped daily via flight or sea as well as frozen products.
-The plant employs 85 persons and used 4.800 tons of raw material in 2013.
-However, because of the company‘s increased land production, the Akaranes plant will process a great deal more of material in 2014.
+As in Nordurgardur the Akranes facility produces both fresh products that are shipped daily via flight or sea and frozen products.
+The plant employs 85 persons and used 4,800 tons of raw material in 2013.
+However, because of the company’s increased land production, the Akaranes plant will process a great deal more of material in 2014.

 Wetfish trawlers

-Brim operates four wetfish trawlers and together they provide the company‘s two groundfish plants with fish.
+Brim operates four wetfish trawlers, and together they provide the company's two groundfish plants with fish.
 The trawlers catch cod, saithe and redfish.
-In 2013 the company operated three wetfish trawlers with a total of 19.000 tons of catch.
+In 2013 the company operated three wetfish trawlers with a total of 19,000 tons of catch.
 At the end of 2013 Brim's Freezer trawler Helga María was converted into a wetfish trawler, having previously been a freezer trawler.